5 reasons why free travel insurance may not be sufficient

 You might miss out on exclusive deals

-Yes, travel insurance also come with some exclusive discounts, deals and even freebies.
-In some cases, they might reward you with a luggage for your next trip.
+Yes, travel insurance also comes with some exclusive discounts, deals, and even freebies.
+In some cases, they might reward you with a piece of luggage for your next trip.

 Of course, this is highly dependent on the type of travel insurance you purchase.
 Needless to say, the higher premium plans will award you with better rewards.

 Most insurers put these exclusive deals online.
 If you get them via a travel agent, you might get the same policy at the same price, but minus the special rewards.

 What happens if the tour agency closes down?